PJLab-ADG/3DTrans/README.md

 ### ReSimAD
 Here, we give the [Download Link]() of our reconstruction-simulation dataset by the ReSimAD, consisting of nuScenes-like, KITTI-like, ONCE-like, and Waymo-like datasets that generate target-domain-like simulation points.

+Specifically, please refer to [LiDARSimLib](https://github.com/PJLab-ADG/LiDARSimLib-and-Placement-Evaluation) for the technical details of simulating the target-domain-like points based on the reconstructed meshes.
+For perception module, please refer to [PV-RCNN](./tools/cfgs/ReSimAD/nuscenes/pvrcnn_nuScenes_ReSimAD.yaml)  and [PV-RCNN++](./tools/cfgs/ReSimAD/nuscenes/pvrcnn_plus_nuScenes_ReSimAD.yaml) for model training and evaluation.

 We report the **zero-shot** cross-dataset (Waymo-to-nuScenes) adaptation results using the BEV/3D AP performance as the evaluation metric for a fair comparison.
 Please refer to [ReSimAD](./tools/cfgs/ReSimAD) for more details.